Our Story

 And it was.

 Many years later, I was bored and thinking of some fun ideas to work on.
-One of these was "What if Où Est le Poulet had an app for location tracking?" and I started quietly working on a prototype in my spare time from my bedroom.
+One of these was "What if Où Est le Poulet had an app for location tracking?" and I started spending some evenings tinkering with a prototype from my bedroom.
 (April '22)

-After many late nights and even more cups of coffee, the game was ready to go.
+After many late nights and even more cups of coffee, the game was ready for testing.
 It was full of bugs but the phrase "YOLO" rang true here.

 But our game needed a name.